Report graffiti on City propertyTo report obscene or vulgar graffiti on City or private property: 705-726-4242 or ServiceBarrie@barrie.ca

 In summer 2015, the City teamed up with Bell Canada and local artists Renee Sukie and Willow Neill to paint murals on select Bell utility boxes to deter graffiti and help showcase Barrie’s history and culture.

 In fall 2016, the City worked with local artist Jordan Sookwah-Ragobeer, who painted murals on selected traffic signal controller boxes throughout Barrie, with which there has been graffiti challenges.

-Report graffiti as soon as possible to Service Barrie (705-726-4242 or ServiceBarrie@barrie.ca) for removal of graffiti within 72hrs.
+Report graffiti as soon as possible through Service Barrie Online or by contacting (705) 726-4242 or ServiceBarrie@barrie.ca) for removal.